keerthanamaran-km/github-portfolio/README.md

 I am a recent **MSc Business and Finance** graduate from **Warwick Business School**, with a strong interest in **equity research, company valuation, and corporate finance**.
 My academic and project-based experience has helped me build skills in **financial modeling, DCF valuation, and financial statement analysis**, supported by a solid foundation in **Excel and Python for financial applications**.

-I’m currently developing **independent projects** in valuation modeling, forecasting, and data visualization — integrating finance and coding to deepen analytical insight and technical precision.
+I’m currently developing **independent projects** in valuation modeling, forecasting, and data visualization - integrating finance and coding to deepen analytical insight and effective visualisation.

 ---